tenzinkai/Project-2/README.md

-# well come to my portfolio
+# Welcome to my Portfolio
 ## Tools i have used
 - html
 - css

-Thanks for visiting my profile# My-Portfolio
+Thanks for visiting my profile